 Transitioning to high school is a big step for any student, and the approach a school takes in this process plays a huge role in a student’s success.
 Incoming students to Thornbury High School are exposed to a detailed development program that aims to provide students with the tools to make an effective transition, academically and socially, to Thornbury High.

 Students in Year 7 have their own centre at Thornbury High, where they work with a small team of committed teachers to develop respectful working relationships and ultimately excel in a wide variety of areas.
 Junior students have their own classroom, play and recreational areas and facilities.
 The team of teachers is dedicated to the junior curriculum and student wellbeing through the delivery of a diverse student centred program.
 This approach means that parents have fewer teachers to get to know, and teachers can more effectively monitor homework and identify the needs and strengths of each student.

-Year 7 provides students with a large number of ventures and opportunities they can become involved in including Sport, Music, Art and School Productions to name a few.
-Further information on these activities are available via this website.
-Additional activities, specific to Year 7 include:
+Year 7 provides students with a large number of ventures and opportunities they can become involved in including Sport, Music, Art and School Productions.
+Activities specific to Year 7 include:

 Orientation day in December provides new students with experiences designed to introduce Thornbury High School and its social, cultural and geographical surroundings to each student prior to the start of the school year.
 In addition, the Year 7 students come back to school in January a day earlier than the rest of the school, allowing them to organise and familiarise themselves further before the rest of the school community arrives.

 All Year 7 students have the opportunity to attend a three-day camp with their form teacher and peer support leaders at Lake Dewar Lodge.
 The camp provides our new students with an opportunity to bond through challenging engaging experiences with the aim to develop social skills and ultimately new friendships beyond the classroom.